 Three 50-seat Dash-8-300s were purchased from BA, with flights initially focusing on the key link to London Gatwick (LGW) via Newquay (NQY).
 Additional routes were added to Bristol (BRS), Manchester (MAN), and Jersey (JER).
 In the first 18 months of operation, the airline carried 200,000 passengers.

 Steady expansion followed.
 A new hub was opened at NQY in April 2005 followed by BRS a year later.
 The airline also gave London Oxford Airport (OXF) its first scheduled service with a weekly link to Jersey in 2009.
 At the same time, Dublin (DUB) and London City (LCY) were added to the network.

 Eastern Airways Takeover

-Despite a major rebranding programme SZ continued to struggle financially.
+Despite a major rebranding program, SZ was already struggling financially.
 Profits fell by £600,000 in 2009.
-Spiralling costs, plus the closure of UK airspace due to the volcanic ash cloud in April 2009 led the owners to put the carrier up for sale in May 2010.
+Spiraling costs, plus the closure of UK airspace due to the volcanic ash cloud in April 2009, led the owners to put the carrier up for sale in May 2010.

-Eastern Airways (T3), who had formed a strategic alliance with SZ in February became the buyer.
-The two airlines continued to operate separately for a time.
-However, financial losses continued and the new owners made the decision to close the airline down.
+Eastern Airways (T3), which had formed a strategic alliance with SZ in that same month, became the buyer.
+For a time, the two airlines continued to operate separately.
+However, financial losses mounted and the new owners made the decision to close the airline down.

 Featured image: G-WOWA was one of three Dash 8-300s originally sourced from British Airways after the carrier ended operations from PLH.
-(Photo: Wikimedia Commons)
+Photo: By Arpingstone – Own work, Public Domain